Things That Seem Normal, But are Not

 We do a lot of strange things, and unfortunately for our health, they often lead to illness.
-As a whole, our memories are short, we think that the things we do every day are the things that humans have always done, but this is just not true.
+I think the biggest reason for this is that our memories are short, we think that the things we do every day are the things that humans have always done, but this is just not true.
+People living as short as 100 years ago would find us very strange (not to mention our more distant relatives).

 To determine what we should do, we often look to other people for help; scientists call this “social proof”.
 Social proof is fine when everyone around you is acting in accordance with their health and their happiness, but as you might guess from all the unhealthy people you see every day, this just isn’t the case.
 We have slowly moved from healthy living habits to destructive habits and the movement has been so slow we have barely noticed it.
 I’ve gathered together some of the weird things humans do that can seem perfectly normal because everyone else is doing them, but are not.